2022 W Series Sporting & Technical Regulations

-Any biometric or physiological monitoring device worn by a competitor must comply with all current safety regulation and be declared to the Eligibility Scrutineer, who in conjunction with the Chief Medical Officer will make the final decision about its use.
+Any biometric or physiological monitoring device worn by a competitor must comply with all current safety regulations and be declared to the Technical Delegate, who in conjunction with the Chief Medical Officer will make the final decision about its use.
 Any data recorded must be shared in full with the Technical Delegate and Medical Directors upon

 General Technical Requirements and Exceptions

-Spare cars are permitted.
-After initial scrutineering spare cars, engines, and gearboxes, may be used but only in the case of accident or mechanical damage and subject to the Technical Delegate’s approval.
-Following any such change the car must be re-presented for scrutineering at an appropriate time before it is next used.
+36.2 Spare cars are permitted.
+After initial scrutineering, spare cars, engines, and gearboxes, may be used but only in the case of accident or mechanical damage and subject to the Technical Delegate’s approval.
+Following any such change, the car must be re-presented for scrutineering at an appropriate time before it is next used.

-The W Series shall be responsible for ensuring that the Accident Data Recorder is in operating order and that the system is activated throughout the meeting.
-The data obtained must be surrendered upon request by the Series Technical Delegate at any point in the Series or at any moment in a given meeting.
+36.6 The W Series shall be responsible for ensuring that the Accident Data Recorder is in operating order and that the system is activated throughout the race weekend.
+The data obtained must be surrendered upon request by the Series Technical Delegate at any point in the Series or at any moment in a given race weekend.

-The Series has the right to record and retain any data gathered by the Series Officials from each car’s on-board data recorders during each meeting and Official Test session and retains the right to use this data howsoever it chooses.
+36.7 W Series Limited has the right to record and retain any data gathered by the Series Officials from each car’s on-board data recorders during each meeting and Official Test session and retains the right to use this data howsoever it chooses.